goschtl/zope/megrok.chameleon/trunk/src/megrok/chameleon/README.txt

   starting with ``python:`` now can be shortened by skipping this marker.

-* Also genshi-like variable substitutions are supported.
+* Also Genshi-like variable substitutions are supported.
 For example you can write ``${myvar}`` instead of ``tal:content="myvar"``.

 Beside this, most rules for regular Zope page templates apply also to